✓ Updated May 2026

 Getting Around Lake Atitlan, Guatemala

 These are the most common and convenient way to get to Lake Atitlan from major hubs like Antigua or Guatemala City.
-They are shared minivans that pick you up from your hotel and drop you off at your destination village.
-They are ideal for first-time visitors or those prioritizing comfort and ease.
+They are essentially minivans that pick you up from your hotel and drop you off at your chosen village around the lake.

-The quintessential Guatemalan experience!
-These brightly decorated former US school buses are the cheapest way to travel between towns and villages around the lake.
-They are a fantastic way to immerse yourself in local life, but can be crowded and less comfortable.
+The quintessential Guatemalan experience, these brightly decorated former US school buses are the cheapest way to travel.
+They are a fantastic way to immerse yourself in local life, but require a bit more patience and flexibility.

 Private Transfers

 For ultimate comfort and flexibility, a private car or van is the way to go.
-This is best for groups, families, or those with a lot of luggage who want a direct and personalized journey.
+This is ideal for groups, families, or those with a lot of luggage, offering door-to-door service without the stops of shared shuttles.

 Lanchas (Water Taxis)